 Penn State’s BS/MBA sees itself as a training ground for future leaders on the frontiers of both science and business.
 They want to admit students who can work with and lead others.

 “Leadership” and “collaboration,” the words used in the prompt, have become overused buzzwords in college applications.
 This means that one of the keys to a successful response to this prompt is to avoid just repeating these words and various synonyms.
 Instead, you focus on the “examples of how they have been demonstrated.”
-It’s possible to write an exceptional response to this prompt without ever actually using the word “leadership” or “leader.”
+Show, don’t tell comes heavily into play here – it’s possible to write an exceptional response to this prompt without ever actually using the word “leadership” or “leader.”

 Before you choose your examples, note that the prompt asks for a “recent” example.
 Ideally, this means in the last two years.
 You should definitely not go further back than your freshman year of high school.
 Additionally, try not to repeat activities or experiences you’ve discussed in detail elsewhere in your application.